Diverse Research Now: A Movement for Inclusive Representation in Research

 - Dr. Ren

-We are not simply a call for “diversity” as an idea.
-We are a movement for diverse people, diverse communities, and diverse lived experiences to be seen, valued, and represented in research — right now.
+We are not simply calling for “diversity” as an idea.
+We are a movement for diverse people, diverse communities, and diverse lived experiences to be seen, valued, and represented in research right now.

 The Power of Words: “Diversity” vs. “Diverse”